Healthy Taco Casserole

 Then add the thick and chunky salsa (or drained diced tomatoes).
 Taste again and season with salt and pepper as needed.
 Some taco seasoning is very salty, so don't add salt until you have tasted the taco mixture.

-3. Melt the cheese and add toppings
+3. Melt the Cheese and Add Toppings

 Add a layer of shredded cheese on top and place the entire skillet in a preheated oven until the cheese is melted, bubbling, and slightly golden brown.

-You can also melt the cheese on the stove top by covering the skillet for about 5 minutes, it just won't get that golden brown, slightly crispy texture.
+You can also melt the cheese on the stove top by covering the skillet for about 5 minutes, but it just won't get that golden brown, slightly crispy texture.

 Let the casserole rest for 5-10 minutes before serving.
 Add all your favorite toppings and enjoy.

-Make a Traditional Baked Taco Casserole (With or Without rice)
+Make a Traditional Baked Taco Casserole (With or Without Rice)

 The main difference between this recipe and a more classic taco casserole recipe is that everything is cooked in a skillet.
-Normally casseroles are made in the oven and many have things like rice, corn tortillas, or tortilla chips to make it a little heartier.
+Normally, casseroles are made in the oven, and many have things like rice, corn tortillas, or tortilla chips to make it a little heartier.

 Here are some ways to turn this into a more traditional casserole.